usnistgov/escherized-colloids/README.md

 # Escherized Colloids

-Use isohedral tiles to decorate colloidal components.
+Use isohedral tiles to produce patchy colloids which self-assemble into two-dimensional films with a desired symmetry group and void fraction.

 Installation
 ============